romenfuji/Cutlist-premium/README.md

 ----------------------------------------------------------------

-1. First Install Normal Cutlist Exe
+1. First Install Normal Cutlist Exe In Zip file
 2. Then Install Patch Exe
 3. Done !!!!!!!!!!
 You Can Now Use Premium Features Of Cutlist